rjohnsen/hhc-2025/content/act1/its-all-about-defang/_index.md

 It appears true that he owns a leaf of the Gutenberg Bible, according to this text found over at the [Cyphercon site](https://cyphercon.com/speaker/please-keep-your-bait-and-switch-business-practices-export-restrictions-and-customs-shipping-delays-off-my-incunable):

 ![Eds leaf of the Gutenberg Bible](/images/act1/act1-defang-extra-gutenberg-bible.png)

+_These anecdotes adds historical and personal context to the challenge, but is intentionally separate from the technical objectives, serving as optional background rather than required analysis.__